Career Center

 Co-op Scheduling

-A co-op experience can be either a full-time or part-time position, depending on the need of the employer and the student's class schedule.
+A co-op can be either a full-time or part-time position, depending on the need of the employer and the student's class schedule.

 Credits